Salish Wool Dog: Genomic history

+Pelt of Mutton, a Salish Wool Dog who died in 1859.

 The only known fur of the extinct Salish wool dog belongs to "Mutton" a specimen that lived near the end of the traditional breeding of wool dogs and was accompanied by naturalist and ethnographer George Gibbs during the Northwest Boundary Survey (1857-1862).
 Its fur and skeletal material are housed at the Smithsonian Institution (USNM 4762).
 Stable isotope analyses (δ^{13}C and δ^{15}N) conducted on bone collagen and hair keratin revealed low isotopic levels in Mutton’s tissues compared with other ancient dogs from the Pacific Northwest coast.
 This suggests a diet largely devoid of marine foods and primarily based on terrestrial resources, such as grains and animals (pigs, cows, etc).
 These findings align with the inland journeys that Mutton undertook with Gibbs across the elevated mountainous terrain of the Cascade Mountains and the Columbia Plateau.

 Comparison of Mutton's mitochondrial genome with that of ancient and modern dogs has shown that the closest neighboring A2b haplotype to Mutton's corresponds to an ancient dog (~1,500 BP) from indigenous societies of the Pacific Northwest, similarly a set of ancient and modern dogs (~620 BP) from Alaska form a clade with Mutton's group, evidencing the deep roots of their ancestry in the region and their relationship to a common mitochondrial ancestor (~4,776 -1,853 years BP).
 Statistical analyses of genomic data (D-, outgroup-f3 and f4-ratio statistics) revealed that Mutton shared substantially greater genetic drift with precolonial dogs.
 Specifically, f4-ratio tests estimated that 84% of its ancestry was predominantly precolonial, whereas 16% corresponded to introduced European dogs.
 Similarly, the sequencing of its nuclear genome (3.4x coverage) demonstrated low global heterozygosity compared with other modern and ancient breeds.
 Furthermore, analyses of runs of homozygosity (ROH) revealed that a significant percentage of Mutton's genome (15.7%) contained long ROH (≥2.5 Mbp).
 This reduced genetic variability reflects the strict management of selective breeding practices for the Salish wool dog over time, aimed at preventing hybridization with introduced dogs and preserving its unique coat characteristics.